MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 2. Select the name of the admin user you created earlier.

 3. In **Licenses and Apps**, under **Licenses**, make sure that **Dynamics 365 Customer Engagement Plan** is selected.<!--In the following graphic, is "Chris Green" a name from sample data?
+(Does this product even include sample data?)
 It's not a name in our Dynamics-specific list. -->

    ![Edit licenses](media/user_licenses.png "Edit licenses")